 Once approval is given it is valid for three years from the date of deposit of the plans.

 The Local Authority will inspect the work at certain stages throughout the project to ensure that it complies with the plans and regulations.

 It is possible to use an approved private company to carry out the building inspections and certify compliance that the project is compliant to building regulations.
-Richmond Oak Conservatories Ltd use Aedis Group to carry out our building control, as they apply the Building Regulations consistently throughout the UK and so we are not subject to the varying opinions of many Local Building Inspectors.
-This requires that a notice is served upon the Local Building Control by Aedis, at least 5 working days prior to commencement of work.
+Richmond Oak Conservatories Ltd currently usually use JHAI Ltd to carry out our building control, as our work extends across England & Wales and they have area offices and apply the Building Regulations consistently throughout the UK.
+In this way, we are not subject to the varying opinions of different Local Building Inspectors.
+This requires that a notice is served upon the Local Building Control by JHAI, at least 5 working days prior to commencement of work.

 Watch a Virtual Tour of one of our completed projects

 To help you with your buying decision of your bespoke hardwood conservatory or orangery, we have put together the Richmond Oak Buyers Guide.